thenewdesertoutpost/newdesertoutpost.github.io/index.md

 Challenges will occur every day for each of the events with the Grand Championship being held on Friday afternoon.
 Events will be as follows:

- * **Tea-lay** – A game inspired by the relay.
-Contestants will run around a course, transferring a cup of tea from one contestant to the next.
-The amount of tea remaining in each team’s cup will decide the winner.
+ * **Tea-lay** – *A test of speed and agility.* - Teams of four chaps run four laps of the block, one each, while passing between them a full cup of tea.
+The fastest time to complete four laps without spilling more than 1/3 of the cup of tea wins.
- * **Umbrella Jousting** – Mount your bicycles and engage in noble battle, wielding umbrellas instead of jousts, with owler hats and briefcases in place of traditional armor.
+ * **Umbrella Jousting** – *A test of strength.* - Two chaps on bicycles attempt to knock the hats off each others’ heads using only a single umbrella as a weapon, and a briefcase as a shield.
- * **Not Tennis** – On a fully kitted court, contestants will attempt to outdo each other in NOT playing tennis as well as they know how.
-Points will be awarded for creativity in not playing.
+ * **Not Playing Tennis** – *A test of procrastination.* - Using the equipment provided, chaps endeavour to avoid playing a game of tennis by any means available; points are awarded for both difficulty and execution.
  * **Bar Backing** – A fleet of bartenders mix a perfect cocktail at the bar.
 When the bell is rung, contestants must make a three-legged dash to the bar.
 If they don’t make it in the time limit, the bartender gets to drink their drink.
- * **Most hats worn while riding a bike** – We will attempt to set a world record for most hats worn while riding a bicycle.
-The current world record is 28 hats.
+ * **Hat tower** – *A test of coordination.* Individual chaps balance as many hats on their heads while riding their bicycle from one (corner of camp) to the other.
+The highest number of hats that complete the journey wins.

 All challenges will be followed by a genteel teatime.